-- Record Security/Safeguards - Information Security, including Data Integrity - Management Policy #314 Confidentiality and Disclosure of Protected Health Information - > Beaumont Intranet Information Security Policy - Safeguard of Data and Information, including the Clinical Record, against Loss, Destruction, and Tampering - Management Policy #111 Destruction of Records with PHI - ➤ Beaumont Intranet: Information Disposal Security Standard - Release of Patient Information - Management Policy #314 Confidentiality and Disclosure of Protected Health Information - Signature on General Consent to Treatment and Notice of Privacy Practice - ➤ Management Policy #304 Informed Consent - Display of Notice of Privacy Practices - Management Policy #314 Confidentiality and Disclosure of Protected Health Information
+Record Security/Safeguards

+- Information Security, including Data Integrity - Compliance With Federal and State Privacy Laws and Regulations policy - Information Security Policy

+• Safeguarding Data and Information, including the Clinical Record, against Loss, Destruction, and Tampering

+- Laboratory Document Management and Record Retention Procedure - Document Retention Policy and Procedures - Complete Health Organization Record Retention Guide - Information Disposal Security Standard

+Release of Patient Information

+- Compliance With Federal and State Privacy Laws and Regulations policy - > Authorization for Release of Health Information - Signature on General Consent to Treatment and Notice of Privacy Practice

+• Display of Notice of Privacy Practices

+Compliance With Federal and State Privacy Laws and Regulations policy

-Why is ethics training included in our compliance education?
+Why is compliance and ethics training included in our compliance education?

-- Our own values and standards guide us in the choices we make. - We want you to exercise good judgment when making job related decisions or choices. - As a Beaumont Employee, you must adhere to the highest standards of integrity as outlined in the Beaumont Code of Business and Ethical Conduct.
+- Our own values and standards guide us in the choices we make. - We want you to exercise good judgment when making job related decisions or choices. - As a Beaumont Employee, you must adhere to the highest standards of integrity as outlined in the Beaumont Code of Conduct.
 We want you to "Do Things the Right Way". - With good education, maintaining a proper ethical culture, and following the hospital and Laboratory policies, you will be able to seek advice, ask questions, make correct choices, and perform your job properly.